 Federal Circuit: 3rd Circuit

-East Stroudsburg University of Pennsylvania has been given the speech code rating Red.
-A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
+East Stroudsburg University of Pennsylvania has been given the speech code rating Yellow.
+Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
 Read more here.

 September 19, 2005